Zastava M59/66: Development

 Yugoslavia's defense industry started planning the development and production of a new self-loading rifle design during the 1950s, namely to replace the bolt-action Zastava M48 then in service with the Yugoslav People's Army.
 In 1957, Yugoslavia acquired the rights to manufacture the Soviet SKS semi-automatic carbine under license, and a research team led by Milan Ćirić was placed in charge of the program.
 Limited production of the SKS commenced in 1961 at Preduzeće 44 (Enterprise Facility 44), which was located in Kragujevac and had undergone an unprecedented expansion in 1953 to better accommodate mass production of various weapons.
 Aside from this preliminary production run, however, no SKS carbines were produced at the Kragujevac facility again until 1964, when the weapon type finally entered serialized mass production.
 In the interim period, Zastava tooled up for SKS production with new equipment, including vertical forging presses, purchased from Steyr Arms of Austria.

 The earliest examples of the SKS manufactured in Kragujevac under the auspices of Zastava received the designation M59 and initially resembled late Soviet pattern carbines, albeit without the chrome-lined barrels characteristic to the latter.
 Between 1964 and 1967, Zastava manufactured 52,069 M59s.

 In 1966, the M59 was modified to fire 22mm rifle grenades via the addition of an integrated grenade launcher spigot.
 The new model included a folding ladder sight for use with the rifle grenades as well; this also doubled as a gas shutoff to enable the rifle to cycle correctly.
 This variant received the designation M59/66.
 The new M59/66 concept was jointly designed by two Zastava engineers, Božidar Blagojević and Miloš Ostojić, and Colonel Milan Vasiljević of the Military Technical Institute.
 Production of the M59/66 lasted from 1966 until 1970.
-After 1970, the M59/66 was manufactured with flip-up tritium or painted phosphorous night sights.
+After 1970, the M59/66 was manufactured with flip-up tritium or painted phosphorus night sights.
 This received the designation M59/66 A1.
 Between 1966 and 1971, Zastava manufactured 132,081 M59/66s and M59/66A1s, at which time production ceased for the Yugoslavian People's Army.
 The M59/66A1 continued to be manufactured for export as late as 1986.